 BA in English

-This isn't your high school English class.
-In the English program, you take solid theoretical preparation and learn how to use it in hands-on situations.
+In the Bachelor of Arts with a major in English, you get solid theoretical preparation and learn how to use it in hands-on situations.